If you are concerned about a child's welfare, please report it.

 If a child is in immediate danger, left alone, or missing, you should contact the police and/or an ambulance directly by phoning 999.

 Members of the Public

 If there is no immediate danger but you are concerned about a child’s welfare, contact the Multi-Agency Safeguarding Hub (MASH):

 Post: Multi-Agency Safeguarding Hub (MASH) and Child Protection Team, Children, Families and Education, Criminal Justice Centre, 700 Pavilion Drive, Brackmills, Northampton, Northamptonshire NN4 7YL

 If you are a professional and want to tell us about your concerns for a child’s welfare please complete this referral form.

 About the Multi-Agency Safeguarding Hub (MASH)

-The MASH team are able to identify risks to and needs of children at the earliest possible point and respond with the most effective, joined up actions.
+The MASH team identify risks to (and needs of) children at the earliest possible point and respond with the most effective, joined up actions.
 The aim of the MASH is to make the right decisions for the right families at the right time.

 Children and young people may come to the attention of the MASH team because:

 - A parent or carer may have requested support directly